 Story of an Indian Parent

 Indian mothers are not all about daily soaps and “did you eat?”, while Indian fathers are not all about news channels and cricket matches.
-Some may strongly disagree with this statement but the fact is that, an Indian parent is a lot more than just these dainty programs.
+Some may strongly disagree with this statement but the fact is that, an Indian parent is a lot more than this.

-- Is an artistic career looked down upon just because it does not pay well comparatively?
+- Is an artistic career looked down upon just because of the perception that it does not pay well?

 - Has “wealth over health” overpowered our minds?